Erudika/para-search-elasticsearch/README.md

 para.es.transportclient_port = 9300
 ```

-Add the project as dependency through Maven and set the config property
+Finally, set the config property:
 ```
 para.search = "ElasticSearch"
 ```
 This could be a Java system property or part of a `application.conf` file on the classpath.
-This tells Para to use the Elasticsearch implementation instead of the default.
+This tells Para to use the Elasticsearch implementation instead of the default (Lucene).

 ### Requirements